ThornDuke/create-new-html-app/README.md

             |-- script.js
 ```

+If `project-name` contains illegal characters for a file name, they are replaced by valid
+characters.

-If `git` is available on your system, `create-new-html-app` initializes the git repository into the
+If `git` is present on the user's system, a new repository is initialized within the project.
-project.

 ## How to use